Ruter's guidelines for ethical conduct

 Employees are obligated to read and understand the laws, rules and internal procedures that apply to their own work area and to Ruter in general.
 This includes an independent responsibility to familiarise oneself with and comply with the Ethical Guidelines, and not to comply with orders that are illegal or entail breaches of these guidelines.
 Cases of doubt must be clarified with Ruter's management personnel.
 Violation of these guidelines can have consequences for the employee's work and contract.

-Managers have a special responsibility as culture bearers and role models, and shall contribute to building an organizational culture that safeguards Ruter's vision, values and ethical guidelines.
+Managers have a special responsibility as culture bearers and role models and shall contribute to building an organizational culture that safeguards Ruter's vision, values and ethical guidelines.
 Managers at all levels must review the Ethical Guidelines prior to new hires and at least once a year with their employees.

 Human rights and decent working conditions